 The hon.
 Gentleman is right and that is a good point.
 Going around polytunnels now, one can see that everything is raised.
 I am sure the hon.
 Gentleman respects and appreciates the fact that the work is labour-intensive, and there is no way of getting around that.
 Some of the producers and berry farmers in my constituency have considered all sorts of ingenious measures and machines to try to find other ways of doing things, but people are still left picking the crop from the plant.
 We must accept that that will continue to be a feature of the activity on berry farms.

 There is huge concern about the future.
 Soft fruit farmers in my constituency are increasingly alarmed at the fact that there seems to be no strategy to allay concerns about the availability of labour.
 I was waiting for the hon.
 Member for Tiverton and Honiton to mention Brexit, because it is all about that, and the ending of freedom of movement.
 Getting rid of the seasonal agricultural workers scheme almost worked.
 I remember the days of seasonal agricultural workers and participated in several debates when the scheme was being cancelled.
 We were told it was not necessary any more, because we were all part of the European Union.
-The accession nations—the Poles, Romanians and Bulgarians who were traditionally part of the seasonal agricultural workers scheme—were now part of the Europe and could come in to take part in that activity.
+The accession nations—the Poles, Romanians and Bulgarians who were traditionally part of the seasonal agricultural workers scheme—were now part of the EU and could come in to take part in that activity.
 They cannot any more, because this clueless Brexit and the ending of the freedom of movement has ensured that it will not happen further.

 Does the hon.
 Gentleman agree that there is an urgency about this?
 In my constituency a company has halted expansion plans until something can be sorted out with regard to availability of labour.
 It cannot expand its business in the current situation.